gruark/neighborhood-map/README.md

 2. Navigate to the folder using the Node.JS command prompt.
 If you don't have it installed on your machine, you can download it from https://nodejs.org/en/.

+3. Install the dependencies listed in the Dependencies section using the "npm install --save" command.

+     example:  npm install --save axios

-3. Launch the project using the npm start command.
-The site will be accessible through http://localhost:3000/.
+4. Launch the project in production mode using the following commands:

+	 npm run build
+	 serve -s build

+	 Then visit localhost:5000 to view the project.